 And a tip to protect the marine life: it is a lot better not to apply sunscreen before going into the water but to wear rash tops instead!

 17. Talk to local people

-If you speak French or if you are lucky to find locals that can speak English, have a go and talk to them.
+If you speak French or are lucky to find locals who can speak English, have a go and talk to them.
 Most of the local people we met were very open to speaking about their culture and their environment.
-We learnt a lot from them, from a cultural point of view and also to get great travel tips.
+We learnt a lot from them, from a cultural point of view and also got excellent travel tips.

 18. Ask when the cruise will be there

 The locals usually know when a cruise will be there.
 Try to plan your visits around that: some places not too far from where the boat stays will be crowded.
 You will have a better time further away, by picking a destination that requires a car, for example.